pSpaces/Programming-with-Spaces/semantics-light.md

 ## Syntax

-A pSpace concurrent program `S` is a pair `M |- P`, where `M` is a memory (i.e. a map of variables into values) and `P` is a a multiset of concurrent processes.
+A pSpace concurrent program `S` is a pair `M |- P`, where `M` is a memory (i.e. a map of variables into values) and `P` is a multiset of concurrent processes.
 More precisely, the syntax for pSpace programs is

 ```
 S := M |- P